Honda HR-V Insurance Rates

 Rates are averaged for all Honda HR-V models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find More Affordable Honda HR-V Insurance
+How to Find Low Cost Honda HR-V Insurance

-The next list is a summary of the concepts that were covered above.
+Below is a review of the concepts that were covered above.

-- Drivers considered higher risk who have multiple accidents or major violations may pay on average $1,520 more per year to buy Honda HR-V insurance
+- High-risk drivers who have several accidents or serious violations could be forced to pay on average $1,520 more per year for auto insurance

 As you can see from the information we’ve gone over to this point, it’s clear that the amount of money you pay for your model is parallel to how much you pay for insurance.
 Therefore, if you find yourself asking, “How much does a Honda HR-V cost?” you should also be considering the price of insurance.